rigordo959/tsWxGTUI_PyVx_Repository/SourceDistributions/README.txt

                            language.
 Syntax is associated with
                            Python 2.0.0-2.7.x.

-                       Current stable release is Python 2.7.10
+                       Current stable release is Python 2.7.13
-                       as of 23 May 2015.
+                       as of 17 Dec.
+2016.

                        NOTE: The Python Software Foundation has
                              designated Python 2.x to be in its